Cooker Hood Installation Cost

 A New Hob

-A hob installed on a kitchen island will take an electrician between 1 to 3 hours if the wiring is in place.
-If extra wiring needs to be channelled through to the kitchen, then this will take longer and cost more in labour costs.
+A hob installed on a kitchen island will usually take an electrician around 2 to 3 hours if the wiring is already in place.
+If extra wiring needs to be channelled through to the kitchen, then this will take longer and cost more in labour.

 A New Sink

-A sink installation will also need a cold and hot water feed and a plumber will normally extend the pipes from wherever your water supply is located in the kitchen.
-A plumber will take between 1 and 2 hours to install a sink.
+A sink installation will also need a cold and hot water feed, and a plumber will normally extend the pipes from wherever your water supply is located in the kitchen.
+A plumber will usually take around 2 to 3 hours to install a sink.

 kitchen sink